-3 Air marshals from Chicago implicated in prostitute scandal
+3 Chicago air marshals implicated in prostitute scandal

 Washington — Two federal air marshals have been suspended and a third has resigned amid allegations they hired prostitutes overseas and recorded at least one sexual encounter with a government-issued device.